 - Spaghetti with Three Tomato Sauce

 - Tomatoes with Asiago Cheese and Fresh Herbs

 Rustic Tomato and Zucchini Tart

-2 leeks, cut into thin slices (white and much of the green parts too)
+- 2 whole leeks, cut into thin slices (white and some green parts too)

-1 cup shredded Fontina cheese (or sub white cheese of your choice)
+- 1 cup shredded Fontina cheese (or another white cheese of your choice)

-2. Preheat the oven to 350 degrees F. Prepare the crust: Combine flour, cornmeal, sugar and salt in a medium bowl- whisk together.
-Add the salted butter and use a pastry cutter to cut it into the dry mixture (you can also do this step in a food processor).
+- Preheat the oven to 350 degrees F. In a medium bowl, combine the flour, cornmeal, sugar and salt- whisk together.
+Add the butter and use a pastry cutter to cut it into the dry mixture (you can also do this step in a food processor).
 Keep cutting in the butter until your mixture is a mess of crumbs.
 Add 1/3 cup of buttermilk and stir to combine.
-You'll need to add 1 to 2 more tablespoons of buttermilk to create a nice ball of dough (get in there and use your hands... and transfer it to a floured surface where you can knead it into a ball).
+You'll need to add 1 to 2 more tablespoons of buttermilk to create a nice ball of dough (get in there and use your clean hands... and transfer it to a floured surface where you can knead it into a ball).
 You don't want it to be wet, so don't add too much buttermilk- just until it all comes together.
 If you're doing this in a food processor, just drizzle in the buttermilk until the dough comes together in a ball.
 Place the ball of dough onto a large parchment-lined baking sheet and roll it into a 12 to 14-inch round circle (it does not have to be perfect).

-3. Sprinkle the leeks around the middle of the rolled out crust, leaving about a 1 1/2=inch border around the edge.
+- Sprinkle the leeks around the middle of the rolled out crust, leaving about a 1½-inch border around the edge.
 Add cheese next, then tomato and zucchini.
 Gently fold edges over toward the middle, on top of the filling.
 Sprinkle fresh herbs on top and a good dose of salt and pepper.